What should I send my IT/Help Desk Team during a baseline test?

 On [DATE], the [IT/Security] team will be performing a simulated phishing test to all [ORGANISATION NAME] staff.
 This is a blind test and users should not be made aware of the test at any stage until an official announcement has been made by the management team.

 To preserve the validity of the data, it is important not to click on the link on behalf of the user as all emails are specific to each user, therefore any clicks will register as a fail for that user.

 If a user forwards the email: Reply, letting them know you have received it and will research it further and that the user need take no further action.
 This will reduce the chance of users learning there is a test underway and warning others.

-If a user calls about the email: Thank the user, tell them to forward the email to [email@example.com] for further research, and that they need take no further action.
+If a user calls about the email: Thank the user, tell them to forward the email to [firstname.lastname@example.org] for further research, or to use the Phish Hook® button, and that they need take no further action.

 If a user calls regarding the landing pages: The user has clicked on the simulated phishing link and is on the landing page, which may be asking for their login credentials.
-If they ask you what to do at that point, let them know not to enter their credentials, and to forward the email and either the URL or a screenshot of the landing page.
+If they ask you what to do at that point, let them know not to enter their credentials, and to forward the email/use the Phish Hook® button and either the URL or a screenshot of the landing page.

-If you received a full copy of the message with headers included, you can scan the headers using an email header scanning tool and see the Message-ID will contain "@mail.tacklephishing.com".
+If you received a full copy of the message with headers included, you can scan the headers using an email header scanning tool and see the Message-ID will contain "@tacklephishing.com".

 Thank you for your cooperation, at [ORGANISATION NAME] we are working hard to build a global cyber security awareness program.